novaldi21/ds_telemarketing_project/README.md

 ## Model Building

-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 30%.
+First, I split the data into train and tests sets with a test size of 20%.

-I tried Decision Tree classifier with entropy approach and maximum three dept of 3.
-I also evaluated them using accuracy rate.
-I chose decision tree classifier because my goal was to build a simple model that is easy to visualize.
+I did a model building by using train and test data with these algorithm: Decision Tree, K-Neirest Neighbour, Logit, Random forest, and Naive Bayes.

+I also did a validation by using cross-validation method.
+Finally, model performances are checked to decide which algorithm was the best.

 ## Model performance
-The Decision Tree model performance is presented.
+The model performances are presented.
 *	**Decision Tree** : Accuracy = 0.57
+*	**K-Nearest Neighbour** : Accuracy = 0.57
+*	**Logit** : Accuracy = 0.57
+*	**Random Forest** : Accuracy = 0.57
+*	**Naive Bayes** : Accuracy = 0.57